influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/dashboard-enterprise-monitoring.md

     weight: 50
 ---

 The InfluxDB Enterprise Cluster Stats dashboard is useful for monitoring the health of your InfluxDB Enterprise clusters.
 The dashboard visualizations cover commonly monitored metrics that are important for monitoring and maintaining your InfluxDB Enterprise clusters and for troubleshooting.
-So that you don't have to constantly check the dashboad, you can create alerts to notify you when attention is required.
+So that you don't have to constantly check the dashboard, you can create alerts to notify you when attention is required.

 > **Note:** The queries below use the `_internal` database, which is enabled by default on InfluxDB nodes.
 When using the "watcher of watcher (WoW)" configuration, data is written to the `telegraf` database.
-In the `telegraf` database, many of the same field keys below are prepended with `infuxdb_`, but are otherwise identical to the field keys used below.
+When the `_internal` measurements are sent to the `telegraf` database using InfluxDB plugins, many of the same field keys below are prepended with `infuxdb_`, but are otherwise the same field keys listed here.

 ## Continuous Queries Executed / Minute